andrzej-jedrzejewski/ssh-task/README.md

    ProxyJump ubuntu@Bastion
    IdentityFile ~/.ssh/backend1_private_key.pem
 ```
+Next, I will create ansible playbooks to execute the defined tasks on the targeted hosts.
 If there is no option to use ansible I would go with some python/go.